Effects of Self-Interaction and of an Ideal Gas in Binary Mergers of Bosonic Dark Matter Cores: Effects of self-interaction

 Figure~\ref{fig:mass_core_ratio} contains the evolution of the ratio \(R_{M_c}\) in Eq. (\ref{eq:mass_core_ratio}) for different values of \(g\), and the 20 different simulations per case, namely two values of $y_1$, five values of $v_{x_{1}}$ and two values of $\lambda$.
 The plots indicate that \(R_{M_c}\) fluctuates around an average \(R_{M_c,\text{avg}}\) for each value of $g$, which are presented in Table~\ref{tab:mass_core_ratio}.
 As the self-interaction strength increases, the average mass retained in the final soliton core also increases, indicating that the repulsive self-interaction reduces the mass loss from the core during cooling/relaxation in consistency with the results in \cite{TanjaBinary}.

-Average in time of $R_{M_c}$ of the plots in Fig. \ref{fig:mass_core_ratio}, as well as the average of the standar deviation $\sigma$ in time, arw shown in Table \ref{tab:mass_core_ratio}.
+Average in time of $R_{M_c}$ of the plots in Fig. \ref{fig:mass_core_ratio}, as well as the average of the standard deviation $\sigma$ in time, are shown in Table \ref{tab:mass_core_ratio}.
 These results show the role of self-interaction in regulating the mass retention by the core.
-For \(g > 0\), repulsive interaction suppress mass loss, stabilize the final core, and enhances its compactness.
+For \(g > 0\), repulsive interaction suppresses mass loss, stabilizes the final core, and enhances its compactness.
 In contrast, attractive interaction (\( g < 0\)) leads to greater mass dispersion into the halo, indicating a less efficient mass retention process.
 This is reflected in the growth of $R_{M_{c}}$ with $g$ in the Table.